Marzl/wordle/README.md

-# Wordle - Quiz Imersão DEV
+# Worldle - Quiz Imersão DEV

 A Pen created on CodePen.